Evaluating HITSystem 2.1 to Improve Viral Suppression in Kenya

 7-15 months (PMTCT enrollment date through 6 months postpartum)

-Antiretroviral therapy (ART) adherence
+Antiretroviral Therapy (ART) Adherence

 Time Frame: 7-15 months (PMTCT enrollment date through 6 months postpartum)

-The proportion with ART adherence > 95%
+The number of participants with ART adherence > 95%

 7-15 months (PMTCT enrollment date through 6 months postpartum)